streamingfast/substreams/docs/tutorials/ethereum/exploring-ethereum/overview.md

 # Substreams Explorers

 Getting started with Substreams might feel challenging, but you are not alone!
-The Substreams Explorers are a set of projects, modules and code samples that allow you to _explore_ and discover the main features of Substreams.
+The Substreams Explorers are a set of projects, modules, and code samples that allow you to _explore_ and discover the main features of Substreams.

-As you already now, Substreams support streaming from several blockchains, and every blockchain holds a different data model.
-This is why the data structure used change from one blockchain to the other.
+As you already know, Substreams support streaming from several blockchains, and every blockchain holds a different data model.
+This is why the data structure used changes from one blockchain to the other.
 For example, an Ethereum block is represented by the [`sf.ethereum.type.v2.Block`](https://github.com/streamingfast/firehose-ethereum/blob/develop/proto/sf/ethereum/type/v2/type.proto) Rust struct, while a Near block is represented by [`sf.near.type.v1.Block`](https://github.com/streamingfast/firehose-near/blob/develop/proto/sf/near/type/v1/type.proto).

 ## Before You Begin

-Before you start coding, there are several dependencies you must install in your computer.
+Before you start coding, there are several dependencies you must install on your computer.

 ### The GitHub Repository
 The `https://github.com/streamingfast/substreams-explorers` GitHub repository contains all the Substreams Explorers currently available.
 You can simply clone the repository: